umairqamardev/Job-Survey-Analysis/README.md

 ## Insights:

 The project provides key insights into factors influencing job roles, salary distribution, and how demographics such as age, gender, and education level affect these variables.

-## Getting Started:

-To explore the project:
-1. Download the `Job Survey Dataset.xlsx` for reviewing the raw data.
-2. Open the `Job Survey Analysis Project.pbix` in Power BI to explore the visualizations and dashboard.

 ## Tools Used: